-Restructuring and other non-recuring costs per share (dollars)
+Restructuring and other non-recurring costs per share (dollars)

 Group Adjusted (Underlying) EPS (dollars)

 VivoPower is a sustainable energy solutions company focused on battery storage, electric solutions for customized and ruggedized fleet applications, solar and critical power technology and services.
 The Company's core purpose is to provide its customers with turnkey decarbonization solutions that enable them to move toward net zero carbon status.
-VivoPower is a certified B Corporation with operations in Australia, Canada, the Netherlands, the United Kingdom and the United States.
+VivoPower is a certified B Corporation with operations in Australia, Canada, the Netherlands, the United Kingdom, the United States and the United Arab Emirates.